maybites/NodeOSC/README.md

 Added the neat operator I found in http://www.jpfep.net/pages/addroutes/ to create new osc handlers from the context menu while hovering over a user element.

 ### V1.0.8
-Allows to execute function calls with datapath. for example: bpy.ops.screen.animation_play(). values passed on with osc message are ignored.
+Allows to execute function calls with datapath.
+For example: bpy.ops.screen.animation_play(). values passed on with osc message are ignored.

 ### V1.0.6
 Fixed (hopefully) the reference of the dynamic link library for liblo.

 ### V1.0.5
-It plays now nice if liblo library is not installed
+It plays now nice if liblo library is not installed.

 ### V1.0.4
 Moved the transformation of AnimationNodes datatype DoubleList into the node.